jamjpan/GTreeJNI/README.md

 ## Build

 Type `make lib` from this directory to build the binary.
-You will need METIS installed in your `LD_LIBRARY_PATH` for the build to succeed.
+You will need METIS installed in your g++ `LIBRARY_PATH` (e.g. `/usr/local/lib`) for the build to succeed.
 The METIS graph partitioning library can be obtained from [here](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
 You will also need SWIG.
 The SWIG executable can usually be obtained via package manager.
 For example for Debian, the command to obtain it is `sudo apt install swig`.
 Consult [swig.org](http://www.swig.org) for additional installation instructions.

 To build and package the Java classes, type `make jar`.
 To build everything all at once, just type `make`.

+## Install

+Put the compiled jar into your Java classpath (e.g. current working directory) and the compiled JNI binary into your Java library path (e.g. `/usr/lib`).

 ## Usage